sastrand/vim_config/README.md

 ## .vimrc

-The original file is in this repo.
-It's hard-linked to my home directory.
+The original file is in my home directory; the file here is a hardlink.